tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

     for n in range(num_simulations):
     ```

   * For each simulation run, the calculations for stock price growth are based on the last known closing price.
-The simulation will vary the data from this starting point to see how the data might change in the future.
+The simulation will vary the data from this starting point, to see how the data might change in the future.

     ```python
     simulated_aapl_prices = [aapl_last_price]